rkong04/OSM-Data-Analysis/README.md

 # 1. Defining the Problem
+Part A: Restaurants

+Vancouver has a lot of restaurant options available wherever you are.There are staple chains known across the world but also restaurants home to only Vancouver.
+The goal is to analyze restaurant data using various clustering and regression models to visualize the statistics and densities of restaurants across Vancouver.

 Part B: Pictures and Geodata

 When traveling through the city, there could be a lot of attractions or sites  that you miss since you did not see them or they were nearby unbeknownst to you.
 You also probably do not remember exactly what streets you were walking and only have some pictures to remember the  trip.
 It would be nice if you could see all the stuff you might have missed or were supposed to see and how you might have traveled from picture to picture.

-# 2. Instructions
+# 2. Run Instructions
+Libraries:
-pip3 install fuzzywuzzy
+pip3 install fuzzywuzzy pandas numpy matplotlib scikit-learn
+pip3 install Request gpxpy polyline folium pillow

+Order of execution:

+Part A: Restaurants
+python3 clean_osm_data.py
+python3 restaurant_analysis.py
+python3 clusters.py

 Part B: Pictures and Geodata

-Most imported libraries are standard Python libraries, but not all.
-Some need to be installed.

-- pip install Requests
-- pip install gpxpy
-- pip install polyline
-- pip install folium
-- pip install pillow

 The program itself is all contained in analyzeGeotagPics.py

 example cmd line:
 python analyzeGeotagPics.py geotaggedEx
 python analyzeGeotagPics.py any_folder_name

 # 3. Data
+Part A: Restaurants

+files used in restaurant_analysis.py and clusters.py are:
+- datasets/chain_restaurants.csv
+- datasets/independent_restaurants.csv

+These CSV files are produced using clean_osm_data.py

 Part B: Pictures and Geodata